pomelo-vue/pomelo-vue/src/Pomelo.Vue/wwwroot/contents/layout.md

 ## Define a layout

-You can define a layout by creating 2 files
+You can define a layout by creating the files as below:

 - /shared/_layout.html
 - /shared/_layout.js
+- /shared/_layout.css (optional)

 ### Layout Template